zeromake/quasar/docs/src/pages/quasar-cli-vite/boot-files.md

 2. Quasar Extras get imported (Roboto font -- if used, icons, animations, ...)
 3. Quasar CSS & your app's global CSS are imported
 4. App.vue is loaded (not yet being used)
-5. Store is imported (if using Pinia in src/stores or Vuex in src/store)
-6. Pinia (if using) is injected into the Vue app instance
+5. Pinia (if using) is injected into the Vue app instance
 6. Router is imported (in src/router)
 7. Boot files are imported
 8. Router default export function executed